 Being afraid in these moments is a good thing.
 It means that there is a part of you that deeply cares about your own well-being and the well-being of others.
 Honour this fear and reach out for support.
 If you have a friend or family member that you can talk with, do so.
 If you have a therapist or other health care professional that you see, let them know.

-If you are a kid or a teenager you are welcome to call the crisis line above but you may find it even more useful to call the Kids Help Phone, where phone counsellors have more experience talking about the kinds of problems that are unique to kids and teens.
-Kids help phone can be reached at 1-800-668-6868 FREE and there is also a lot of information on their website with e-counselling/live chat available as well: www.kidshelpphone.ca
+If you are a kid or a teenager, you are welcome to call the crisis line above but you may find it even more helpful to call the Kids Help Phone, where phone counsellors have more experience talking about the kinds of problems that are unique to kids and teens.
+Kids Help Phone can be reached at 1-800-668-6868.
+They also have a lot of information on their website and provide e-counselling/live chat as well: www.kidshelpphone.ca

 I recommend writing down the numbers for the Distress Centre or the Kids Help Phone and carrying it in your wallet or bag.
 That way, you have it when you need it.
 There is no need to be alone when you are in pain and experiencing these kinds of concerns.

 See Videos, Book Recommendations, and Web Resources on Self-harm and Suicide, and Violence & Abuse in the Additional Resources section of this website (Videos & More).

 Any advice for someone who has bad a experience with a therapist?

 There are great therapists and not so great therapists and everything in between.
 And, as mentioned in our article on finding the right therapist, sometimes a bad therapist experience may have more to do with the fit between the therapist and client rather than a "bad therapist".
 Unfortunately, it is not uncommon to hear from clients about experiences with therapists that didn't work for them.

 If your bad experiences result from inappropriate or unethical actions by a therapist, you likely have recourse and may want to do something to prevent others from experiencing what you experienced.